|Best For||Simple blog for personal use|

 In the end, you really want someone to type in a website address and see your information, presented well with the right functionality in their browser.
 Whether you are building a simple personal blog or running a business, the way you build your site determines a lot both long-term and short-term.

-In the long-term, the tools you use to set up your website affects your versatility, functionality, and, of course, your brand.
-In the short term it can add/take away a lot of headaches.
-In fact, one of the most common headaches is moving a successful blog off Blogger.
 That said, like choosing a physical house or office, there is no such thing as an absolute “best” or “top” choice.
 There’s only the right choice relative to your goals, experience, and circumstances.

 What Is Blogger?